-In 1999 Dingell and her husband, Democratic U.S. Congressman John Dingell, attended the second annual dinner of the Arab American Political Action Committee—an organization whose mission is to “encourage and help Arab Americans to pursue public service careers in all branches of the government,” and to “lobby on behalf of the Arab American political causes which are of concern to the majority of the community.”
+In 1999 Dingell and her husband, Democratic U.S. Congressman John Dingell, attended the second annual dinner of the Arab American Political Action Committee, an organization that seeks to help Arab Americans to pursue careers in government.

 In 2006 Mrs. Dingell was elected to Wayne State University’s Board of Governors, where she served from 2007-14.
-Then-Michigan Governor Jennifer Granholm (2003-11) also appointed Dingell to positions with the Early Childhood Investment Corporation and the Cherry Commission on Higher Education and Economic Growth.
-In addition, Dingell worked as a co-host for the Detroit Public Television program Am I Right?, and was a frequent panelist on a program called Flashpoint.
-Crain’s Detroit Business listed her as one of the “100 Most Influential Women in Michigan.”
+Then-Michigan Governor Jennifer Granholm (2003-11) also appointed Dingell to positions with the Early Childhood Investment Corporation and the Cherry Commission On Higher Education And Economic Growth.
+In addition, Dingell worked as a co-host for the Detroit Public Television program Am I Right?, and was a frequent panelist on a show called Flashpoint.
+The publication Crain’s Detroit Business listed Dingell as one of the “100 Most Influential Women in Michigan.”

 In February 2014, Dingell’s 87-year-old husband—who had served in the House of Representatives since 1955—announced that he would be retiring from public life at the end of the year.
 That November, Mrs. Dingell won election to the House seat which her husband was vacating—that of Michigan’s 12th Congressional District.
-Upon joining the House of Representatives, she quickly became a member of the Congressional Progressive Caucus.
-During her time in Congress, Mrs. Dingell has voted:
+Soon after taking office, she became a member of the Congressional Progressive Caucus.

-For additional details about Dingell’s voting record on a wide range of issues, click here.
+For details about Dingell’s voting record on a wide range of issues, click here.